Rural Trauma Team Development Course

 The RTTDC© course is designed for healthcare professionals who respond to and care for injured patients that have been designated as a "trauma" patient, and are responsible for the patient's care prior to the arrival at the rural hospital emergency department and the subsequent care provided at the rural facility.

 Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 OHSU School of Medicine, Division of CME, designates this educational activity for a maximum of 7.25 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Nurse Contact Hours

-Provide approved by the California Board of Registered Nursing, Provider Number 8627 for 8.7 contact hours.
+Provider approved by the California Board of Registered Nursing, Provider Number 8627, for 8.7 contact hours.